-The University of Maryland Global Campus (UMGC or University) provides University Information Systems to support the administrative, educational, and instructional activities at UMGC.
-The use of these systems is a privilege that is extended to members of the UMGC community for UMGC-related purposes, provided the Users act responsibly, respectfully and in a manner that does not infringe upon the rights of others or violate law or this Policy.
+Purpose The University of Maryland Global Campus (“UMGC” or “University”) provides University Information Systems to support the administrative, educational, and instructional activities at UMGC.
+The use of these systems is a privilege that is extended to members of the UMGC community for UMGC-related purposes, provided the Users act responsibly, respectfully, and in a manner that does not infringe upon the rights of others or violate law or this Policy.

 The purpose of this Policy is to set forth the standards for responsible and acceptable use of University Information Systems, including, but not limited to computer systems, computer labs, applications, networks, software, and files.

-This Policy applies to all Users of Information Systems owned, managed or otherwise provided by UMGC.
-Individuals covered by this Policy include, but are not limited to, UMGC Employees and students accessing UMGC's network services via UMGC's Information Systems and/or facilities.
-Information Systems include all UMGC owned, licensed, or managed hardware and software, email domains and related services and any use of UMGC's network via a physical or wireless connection, regardless of the ownership of the computer or device connected to the network.
+This Policy applies to all Users of Information Systems owned, managed, or otherwise provided by UMGC.
+Individuals covered by this Policy include, but are not limited to, all University students and Employees as well as third parties performing duties on behalf of the University, including but not limited to adjunct faculty, Contractors, consultants, and temporary employees who access UMGC's network services via UMGC's Information Systems and/or facilities.
+Information Systems include all UMGC owned, licensed, or managed hardware and software, email domains, and related services and any use of UMGC's network via a physical or wireless connection, regardless of the ownership of the computer or device connected to the network.

 The capitalized terms in this Policy shall have the meaning below:

-Account: An established relationship between a User and an electronic Information Resource such as a computer, network or information system.
-Accounts are assigned credentials such as a username and password.
+Account: An established relationship between a User and a computer, network, or Information System which is assigned a credential such as a username and password.

 Contractor: A person or a company that undertakes a contract to provide materials or labor to perform a service.